Digital Nomad Exchange

 We asked people in Greece if they could share any humorous cultural blunders they commited.
 They wrote:

 "Practically everyday.
 I "accidentally" offered to help a postal worker with a stapler and nearly had it thrown in my face.
-I "accidentally" laughed sarcastically when my daughter's teacher said they were going to have a "party" relating to the H1N1 virus," remarked one foreigner who made the move to Athens.
+I "accidentally" laughed sarcastically when my daughter's teacher said they were going to have a "party" relating to the H1N1 virus," explained one expat living in Athens, Greece.

 Get Quote